 A side of canned green beans doesn’t offer much excitement.

 A spoonful of peas.
 Boring.

 How to make vegetarian Mushroom and Spinach Tacos

 In this easy one-pan recipe, I sautéed mushrooms and wilted spinach to fill a plant-based taco.

-- In a large skillet, cook mushrooms, thyme, garlic, salt, pepper and red pepper flakes.
-Stir occasionally, cooking 10 —12 minutes, until mushrooms are softened and browned.
+- Cook mushrooms and spices 10 —12 minutes, until mushrooms are softened and browned.

 - Stir in fresh spinach just until it wilts, about 3 minutes.
 Spoon some of the mixture onto a warm tortilla and add some salsa.